Skip to Content

 • Pressing and framing gigantic 12-inch hibiscus flowers surrounded by a few red heart-shaped leaves of the Flamingo Flower Plant.

-You’d be surprised at the creative art you can make from a wide variety of tropical houseplants.
+You’d be surprised at the creative art you can make from various tropical houseplants.

 The best part about a food dehydrator?